badelakshmivipanya/User_Management_Dashboard/README.md

 ## Description

-This is a **User Management Dashboard** built using React and a mock backend API.
+This is a **User Management Dashboard** built using javascript(React),HTML,CSS and a mock backend API.
 The dashboard allows users to view, add, edit, and delete user details from a mock backend.
 This project uses **JSONPlaceholder** API to simulate user data.

 ## Table of Contents